Usage: ./mikrotik-backup <router-ip> <backup-dir>

-I will show you how to daily backup your Mikrotik configuration.
+I will show you how to create a daily backup of your Mikrotik configuration.
 This uses ssh, bash, and systemd-timer.
 The aim for this mini project is to be as simple as possible but it supports multiple target devices!

 First of all, create the backup script (~/bin/mikrotik-backup.sh):

-This script backs your Mikrotik up and then remove the backups older than 90 days.
-You need to suply the device hostname and the directory where the backups will be saved.
+This script backs your Mikrotik up and then removes backups older than 90 days.
+You need to supply the device hostname and the directory where the backups will be saved.

 #!/usr/bin/env bash